canberkhayretdag/headerInjector/README.md

 # Usage

--h or --Help for usage \n
+-h or --Help for usage
 -f or --File domains.txt for test list of domains

 Example: python3 headerInjector.py -f domains.txt